carnestoltes/chartsThingsBoard/README.md

 ![A review of charts options](./images/Charts.png)

-_Diferent chart options for display it._
+_Diferents charts options for display it._

 ![Final result](./images/CE_MoH.png)